-Kostroma region overview
+Kostroma oblast overview

-Koostroma oblast population is about 659,000 (2012); land area - 60,211 sq. km.
+The population of Kostroma oblast is about 651,000 (2015), the area - 60,211 sq. km.

 Kostroma region history